 Her Honors thesis, which passed “with excellence,” focused on agent-based mathematical modeling of COVID-19.

-Read about the rest of the CAS Outstanding Seniors of 2021.
+Read more about all 23 of the CAS Outstanding Seniors of 2021.

 Top image, left to right: Swalling, King-Shaw, and Wong.